Review of OptiComm network internet plans

 - 400GB: $49

 Beyond that you also have a choice of all four speed tiers, with speed jumps available from an extra $5-$15 per month.
 For example, the most expensive plan costs $99 a month, and you get unlimited data on 100/40 speeds.
 Also note that the 50GB data option disappears for the two fastest speed tiers – probably because you would chew through it in an instant!
 All Telesurf plans come on a 12 month contract and attract a $99 set-up fee.
 A phone plan is also available for $9.95 a month in which you get local and national landline calls included, with various rates for international calls.

 What is the best provider on the OptiComm network?

-This is wildly dependent on what estate you live in and what your specific needs are, but in terms of first impressions, it seems that Harbour ISP, Exetel and Leaptel are frontrunners.
-In a land full of providers who charge extra for Opticomm customers over NBN customers, these three stand out for still offering competitive plans.
-In many cases they are identical to their NBN plans, or at least very similar.
+This is wildly dependent on what estate you live in and what your specific needs are, but each provider provides something different.
+In many cases providers’ plans are identical to their NBN plans, or at least very similar.
 If you’re on the Opticomm network, you likely won’t feel the sting too much from these providers.
 However, it pays to compare them all, as well as with a range of other, smaller providers that also use Opticomm.